Turtlefes/Nutshell-nsh-/README.md

 and other complex math..

-## Nutshell also have a easter eggs!
-(BETA)
+## Nutshell has easter-eggs to!
+---
-You can find it yourself, btw you can crack my shell. (clue)
+Find the easter eggs in the shell!, or you can crack open my shell!